lmc2179/lmc2179.github.io/drafts/minimize.md

-_Fitting a customer parametric model and getting its standard errors in Python with scipy_
+_Fitting a customer parametric model MLE and getting its standard errors in Python with scipy_

 Examples
 * Growth curves
 * Multiplicative treatment effect
 * Fitting a custom univariate density
 * Fitting a binary multivariate pmf
+* Causal models - because function composition messes with linearity, and causal models are about function composition

+Other usages:
+* Method of moments
+* Fitting a prior based on quantiles

 Derive